garrandall/popular-music-data/tracks/i-m-your-man-wham-.md

 You bet!
 If you're gonna do it, do it right - right?
 Do it with me
-Come on baby, (ooh, take me home
+Come on baby, (oh take me home
 Please don't leave me here, to do it on my own...)

 First class information